jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Well begun is half done.
+Music is a higher revelation than all wisdom and philosophy.
-- Aristotle
+- Ludwig van Beethoven

-Updated on: [9/17/2023]
+Updated on: [9/18/2023]
 <!-- #quoteEnd -->
 </pre>